rich-dobbs-13440/chromatofore-octoprint-plugin/raw_README.md

     https://github.com/rich-dobbs-13440/chromatofore

 Purchase the necessary parts as detailed in the cost calculator worksheet in the repository.
 Install the plug-in to configure and test the actuator during assembly.
-Once one or two actuators are operational, print the parts to mount the filament changer on your 3D printer.
-Then, begin using the filament changer as you print more actuators and integrate them into the system.
+Once one or two actuators are operational, print the parts to mount the filament exchanger on your 3D printer.
+Then, begin using the filament exchanger as you print more actuators and integrate them into the system.

 ## Configuration

-On the settings page, users can specify the assembled configuration of the filament changer:
+On the settings page, users can specify the assembled configuration of the filament exchanger:

 1. For each actuator, define the electronic connections.
 2. Specify the I2C board, channel, and min/max angles for each of the three servo motors per actuator.